jav8319/readme-generator-jav2022/readme.md

 ## Description

 A readme file can be created dinamically by running the java script file "index.js" which is provided along with all the dependencies to make it work.
 The file must be run from the terminal by typing the following command "node index.js".
-The application requires to have node installed in the local computer
+The application requires to have node installed in the local computer.

 ## Installation